AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extensibility_options.md

 	For example, suppose that you want to add some custom Flow nodes that are implemented in C. To do this, you'll need your plug-in to extend the project content by adding some new *.flow_node_definition* files that contain data descriptions for the nodes, and you'll need to extend the engine with a *.dll* that contains the C implementations for those nodes.
 You don't need to extend the editor in this case, since the new nodes will be used as part of the existing Flow editing system.

-	Similarly, your plug-in could add a new type of entity component that would mark a game entity for some kind of special treatment by your runtime plug-in.
-In the editor, a game designer would be able to use the existing entity editing workflows to apply your component to whatever entities need to be marked.
+	Similarly, your plug-in could add a new type of entity component that would mark the entity it is assigned to for some kind of special treatment by your runtime plug-in.
+In the editor, a designer would be able to use the existing entity editing workflows to apply your component to whatever entities need to be marked.
 Each frame of the update loop, your runtime plug-in could iterate through the entities in the world, looking for the ones that have been assigned the new component.

 -	**all-in-one** plug-ins integrate with all the parts of the {{ProductName}} environment.
-You'll probably find this necessary if you want your plug-in to add sophisticated new features for the runtime experience, backed up with a great editing experience for level designers and game authors working in the editor.
+You'll probably find this necessary if you want your plug-in to add sophisticated new features for the runtime experience, backed up with a great editing experience for level designers and interaction authors working in the editor.

 	The Navigation plug-in gives a good example of a plug-in that integrates with all three of these systems: